-In the seventh inning of Game 7 of the World Series on Wednesday night, a pretty good reliever (Will Harris) threw a pretty good hitter (Howie Kendrick) a pretty good pitch.
+In the seventh inning of Game 7 of the 2019 World Series, a pretty good reliever (Will Harris) threw a pretty good hitter (Howie Kendrick) a pretty good pitch.
 Kendrick managed to slice it down the right-field line off the foul pole, turning a 2-1 Astros lead into a 3-2 Nationals advantage that they’d never relinquish.

 You’ve watched baseball, so you know that’s a really big deal.
 It’s a go-ahead homer in the late innings of a Game 7, and that rarely happens.
 In fact, it almost never happens, since it had only happened once before in baseball history, in 1960.

 But how big of a deal was it?
 Was it the biggest hit in baseball history?
 How would we even know that?

 Well, there’s always a way.
 In order to quantify postseason moments, we'll turn to we'll turn to Baseball-Reference's "Pivotal Play Finder," which helps us sort plays out by "Championship Win Probability Added."
 (Or cWPA, for short.)
 What this does is to take traditional Win Probability Added for a particular play and and adds in a multiplier based on postseason importance.

 That is, a go-ahead two-run homer in Game 7 of the World Series is quite a bit more important than a game-tying homer in Game 2 of the Division Series, for example.
 (This is why you won’t see Kirk Gibson’s famous Game 1 home run in the 1988 World Series rank as highly as you’d expect.
 It was huge, but the A’s still had several games left to try to overcome it.)